saprykins/ontology_building/README.md

 ## Get metadata

-To retrive metadata about a file, you need its id (which is document_id) that you got from on the previous step.
+To retrive metadata about a file, you need its id.
+It was mentioned near link during transfert process.
 ```
 curl -s http://localhost:5000/documents/<document_id>
 ```